Time Zones in Qatar

 does Qatar use daylight saving time?

 No, Qatar does not use daylight saving time.
-The country stays on UTC+3 all year, so clocks do not change seasonally and recurring calls or travel plans remain easier to manage.
+The country stays on UTC+3 all year, and clocks do not change during any season.

 what is the time difference between Qatar and UTC?